- Travel in France

 St Front Cathedral, originally dating from the 12th century.
 While the

-Byzantine-style tower is mediaeval, most of the actual cathedral is a
+Byzantine-style tower is medieval, most of the actual cathedral is a

 19th century rebuilding and embellishment of the original edifice.